UofGStats/weektemplate/README.md

 This ensures your new project starts clean, without any connection to the source repository.

-### Option 2: Use the Quarto template functionality
+### Option 2: Use the Quarto template functionality (This only works if the repository is Public)

 To create a new project from the template using Quarto directly: